 Last summer, we had an awesome nanny who did a bunch of science experiments with our kids.
 The one that my oldest enjoyed the most was creating crystals.
 Yes, we still have the ones he made last year!

-What we really like about this kids science kit is that there are 11 experiments to do and none of them take much time to actually do.
+What we really like about this science kit for kids is that there are 11 experiments to do and none of them take much time to actually do.
 Many require that you wait awhile to see the results, but you can easily do 1-2 experiments each day.

 I think my son had just as much fun setting up the little lab as he did doing the experiments.
 There are cranks and hooks and places for all the test tubes.

-This is one of the best science kits for 6 year olds if you have a dedicated space where you can leave the lab set up for several weeks as you conduct experiments.
+This the best science kit if you have a dedicated space where you can leave the lab set up for several weeks as you conduct experiments.

 Note: While my 6 year old needed some assistance with each experiment, older kids can most likely do it all on their own.